jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/module-instructor/README.md

 ### Release the Next Cohort Curriculum

 Cohort curriculum should be released to your staff at least one week before the new cohort begins.
 You will need the [course ids][course-ids] and the Postman app to execute the release.
 Here is a link to the instructions for adding curriculum: [Add Course Content on AAO][course-content].
-As an alternative, you can now tell them to enroll themselves using the [Curriculum Management Tool][curriculum-enroll-video].
+As an alternative, you can now tell them to enroll themselves using the [Curriculum Management Tool][curriculum-management-tool].

 ## Class Administration